Youngzt998/ziteng.yang.github.io/index.md

 - **Verification-aided Compiler Optimization**

-  We implement a new method of program optimization of C programs with annotation that contains the verification information of the program.
+  We implement a new method of program optimization for C programs with annotation that contains the verification information of the program.
 A conditional definition of "forward simulation" and "backward simulation"  for compile correctness was proposed with crucial properties proved formally in Coq.
 The new methods was being realized based on [CompCert](http://compcert.inria.fr/) compiler.
-We also implemented a translation path for annotated CompCert C source language to annotated RTL intermediate language.
+We also implemented a translation path from annotated CompCert C source language to annotated RTL intermediate language.
 Further details are confidential.

 - **Finite Canonical Model for Completeness Theory in Coq Based on UnifySL**